 Being convicted of a violent crime has penalties that go beyond what the court imposes.
 You could be fired from your job, asked to move out of your house or ostracized form your community.
+Unfortunately, employers and educational institutions will often hesitate to interact with someone who has been labeled a violent criminal.

 If you were recently arrested for a violent crime in Harris County, the best defense you can take is hiring an experienced and proven attorney who will do everything in their power to defend you.
+Violent crimes carry serious consequences so it is best to secure the legal counsel of a skilled criminal defense lawyer immediately.
+Brian Benken at The Benken Law Firm will do everything possible to protect your future.

-Criminal Defense Attorney for Violent Crimes in Houston, TX
+Violent Crimes Attorney, Houston, TX

+If you were arrested for a violent crime such as manslaughter, murder or capital murder, contact The Benken Law Firm.
 Brian Benken is a licensed private investigator that will shed light on information in your case that is crucial to winning or having the case dismissed.
 He’s compassionate with his clients and can make the nightmare of being accused of a violent less frightening.

 The Benken Law Firm defends clients of violent crimes in all areas throughout Harris County and surrounding counties such as The Heights, Sunnyside, Braeswood Place, Uptown, Rice Military and many others.
 To schedule a time to consult with Brian Benken about your case, call (713) 223 - 4051.